xenonview-com/view-js-sdk/README.md

 // Successful upsell of the middle tier with Stripe Xenon.subscriptionUpsold(tierGold, method);

-// Successful upsell of the middle tier with Stripe for $25 Xenon.subscriptionUpsold(tierGold, method, value);
+// Successful upsell of the middle tier with Stripe for $25 for 30days Xenon.subscriptionUpsold(tierGold, method, price, term);
 // ...
 // Successful upsell of the top tier Xenon.subscriptionUpsold(tierPlatium);